Wide band power detector to control microwave

 Figure 10: Schematic part 3: Interface components.
 Standard DB15 connector is used for control signals.
 On the right of the DB15 the external component (KTY temp. probe, PTT relay,…) can be seen.

-board FR4 double sided plated holes of 0.8mm with serigraphy on both side.
-The
+FR4 double sided plated holes of 0.8mm with serigraphy on both side.
+The PCB

 components are SMD 0805, 0603 and 0402 for input attenuators.